ORIGINALLY PUBLISHED: March 2013

-- Add the dry ingredients, folding the batter until it flows slowly like lava.
-Transfer to a piping bag (or large plastic bag) fitted with a half-inch tip (I clip the bottom closed with a bobby pin to keep it from leaking out).
-Pipe onto a silicone baking mat or parchment paper.
+- Pipe onto a silicone baking mat or parchment paper.
 Tap the sheet pan on the counter with moderate force a couple of times, rotating once.

-- Bake @ 300° F for about 16 minutes, until tops are hard and do not pull away from bottoms when very gently lifted.
-Rotate pan halfway through baking, after 8 or 10 minutes.
-Cool completely before removing from baking mat or parchment.
-Fill with buttercream and store for 24 hours before serving.
+- Bake at 300° F for about 16 minutes, rotating the pan once the signature “feet” form.
+Cool a few minutes before removing from baking mat or parchment.
+Fill with buttercream and store chilled for 24 hours before serving.

-- In a small saucepan bring sugar and water to a boil, and cook until it reaches 234° F on a candy or meat thermometer (on the fly it usually on takes a minute or two of boiling to become hot enough).
+- In a small saucepan bring sugar and water to a boil, and cook until it reaches 234° F on a candy or meat thermometer.
+Sans thermometer, it usually on takes a minute or two of boiling to become hot enough).

 - While syrup boils, beat eggs in a medium mixing bowl on medium speed.
 When syrup reaches temperature, slowly drizzle into eggs, avoiding beater or whisk attachment (if using stand mixer).
-Beat until room temperature.
-Add butter in several additions and beat until smooth.
+Beat on high until room temperature.
+Add butter in several additions, and beat until smooth.

 - The buttercream may appear broken (curdled), but keep beating and it will smooth out.
 Add extract or liqueur to taste.
-Store refrigerated, and bring to room temperature to use leftovers (it may need another beating to smooth out).
+Store refrigerated, and bring to room temperature to use leftovers (it may need another beating to smooth out after being refrigerated).